 Hello and welcome to another edition of the bulls vs the bears.
 In my last post Wide Stop Losses – Absolutely Crucial For High Probability Trade Success I mentioned in passing an indicator called the Average True Indicator(ATR for short).
-Today we are going to learn how to use the Average True Indicator to achieve forex profits.
+Today we are going to learn how to use the Average True Indicator to boost your rep as a forex trader

 I guess the first question we should ask is

 Well the Average True Range is a single line indicator that measures the volatility of a currency pair or market.
 The Average True Range indicator was originally invented by a gentleman by the name of J. Welles Wilder to measure the volatility of commodities in the futures market.
 I guess folks in the forex market saw it fit to apply this indicator to enhance their profits.
 If you think the ATR measures price trends or price direction like Moving Averages Conversion Indicator(MACD), think again.
 The ATR measures when volatility is high and when volatility is low.
 If you wanna learn about Moving Averages, look up Moving Averages Part I and II

 Let’s look at a price action illustration of the ATR using the USD/CHF pair.